Alvarez vs Fielding: Saul 'Canelo' Alvarez open to another Gennady Golovkin fight after win in New York

 By Richard Damerell

-Saul 'Canelo' Alvarez insisted he was open to a third fight against Gennady Golovkin following his stoppage victory over Rocky Fielding.
+Saul 'Canelo' Alvarez insisted he is open to a third fight against Gennady Golovkin following his stoppage victory over Rocky Fielding.

 The Mexican star had stepped up a division to challenge Fielding for the WBA 'regular' super-middleweight title, halting the Liverpudlian in the third round at Madison Square Garden in New York.